| The Implant Imperative:Enrolling the Patient as a Partner

 level of oral health, energy, and full body wellness that

 they may not even be aware they are missing.
+Products As in athletic coaching, at each visit we study,

 practice, and refine their use of equipment, their techniques,